Facebook says some users facing outage on its platforms

 The website's live outage map showed that the issues mainly cropped up in parts of Europe and the United States.

-Facebook had experienced one of its longest outages in March, when some users around the globe faced trouble accessing Facebook, Instagram and WhatsApp for over 24 hours.
+Facebook had experienced one of its longest outages in March, when some users around the globe faced trouble accessing Facebook, Instagram and WhatsApp for more than 24 hours.

+The issue also appeared to reveal information about how Facebook's system tags photos, offering a bit of a behind-the-scenes idea of the social network's inner workings, some of which are meant to help people with vision disabilities use the platform.

+Facebook has dealt with a handful of outages in recent months, while other recent internet issues have been attributed to problems with companies such as Cloudflare, which is a widely used content delivery network meant to make sure websites can handle influxes of traffic.